 The grandiloquent discussion about the key highlights of NMC new Draft 2021 has been a topic of discussion for quite a while.
 The main points of these discussions generally revolve upon 3 points.

-After the vivid discussions about the shortcomings of the Draft 2021, let's try to understand what the future upholds for the FMGs.
-But for the future it is important to understand a few past occurrences.
+After the vivid discussions about the shortcomings of Draft 2021, let’s try to understand what the future upholds for the FMGs.
+But for the future, it is important to understand a few past occurrences.

-Unfortunately, NMC, formerly known as Medical Council of India (MCI), in most of the cases has made certain decisions which were not in favour of FMGs time and again.
-Though the perspective for these decision can be understood as to motivate the students to study MBBS in India, but the council advertently forgets the limited number of seats in the handful medical institution, the competition of lakhs for a few thousand seats, the expensive medical education in private universities and the lack of choice for specialisation are the core reasons for the Indians to study MBBS in abroad.
-But instead of improving the health training system in the country the council seems to spend extra hours thinking of ways to marginalise the FMGs.
+Unfortunately, NMC, formerly known as the Medical Council of India (MCI), in most cases has made certain decisions that were not in favor of FMGs time and again.
+Though the perspective for this decision can be understood as to motivate the students to study MBBS in India, the council advertently forgets the limited number of seats in the handful of the medical institutions, the competition of lakhs for a few thousand seats, the expensive medical education in private universities and the lack of choice for specialization are the core reasons for the Indians to study MBBS in abroad.
+But instead of improving the health training system in the country, the council seems to spend extra hours thinking of ways to marginalize the FMGs.

-The distraught FMGs have always knocked on the doors of judicial court rooms to demand justice.
-The honourable courts have always understood their concerns and made the decisions in favour of them.
-Here are the few instances where the High courts and Supreme Court favoured the plea by the FMGs and medical students aspiring to study abroad over the Council.
+The distraught FMGs have always knocked on the doors of judicial courtrooms to demand justice.
+The honorable courts have always understood their concerns and made decisions in favor of them.
+Here are the few instances where the High courts and Supreme Court favored the plea by the FMGs and medical students aspiring to study abroad over the Council.

 For example, the Supreme Court in 2004 had withheld the judgment of the High Court on the number of attempts in the MCI screening test.